fabenp/Disaster_response/README.md

 numpy, pandas, nltk
 ## Files in this repository
 ### HTML files:
 go.html
 master.html
 ### Training file:
 train_classifier.py
 ### Cleaning data:
 process_data.py
 ### Run the  web app:
-run.py
+run.py: contains the data needed for the plots and the code to plot the barplots
-## how to run the python script
+## Run the python script